visgl/luma.gl/docs/api-reference/core/canvas-context.md

 ### constructor

 :::info
 A `CanvasContext` should not be constructed directly.
-Default canvas contexts are created when instantiating a `WebGPUDevice` or a `WebGLDevice` by supplying the `canvasContext` property, and can be accessed through the `device.canvasContext` field.
+Default canvas contexts are created when instantiating a `WebGPUDevice` or a `WebGLDevice` by supplying the `canvasContext` property, and can be accessed through the `device.getDefaultCanvasContext()` method.
 Additional canvas contexts can be explicitly created through `WebGPUDevice.createCanvasContext(...)`.
 :::

 On `Device` instances that support it (see [remarks](#remarks) below) additional canvas contexts are created using `device.createCanvasContext()`.
 Depending on options passed, this either: